diaa/apg-workshop/_entries/02-05 challenge2-4.md

 ERROR:  permission denied for table answers
 ```

-As superuser copy all privileges from user eric to user graham.
+As adminuser copy all privileges from user eric to user graham.

 ```sh
 quiz=> \c